6.8 magnitude earthquake strikes off Mindanao island in Philippines - ExBulletin

 6.8 magnitude earthquake strikes off Mindanao island in Philippines

-A magnitude 6.8 earthquake struck off the coast of the southern Philippines on Saturday, the U.S. Geological Survey said, but no tsunami warning was issued and there were no immediate reports of damage.
+MANILA, Philippines (AFP) – A 6.8-magnitude earthquake struck off the coast of the southern Philippines on Saturday, the US Geological Survey said, but no tsunami warning was issued and there were no immediate reports of damage.

-The US Geological Survey said the quake struck at 6:30 a.m. local time about 20 kilometers (12 miles) from the village of Barcelona on the eastern side of Mindanao island.
+The US Geological Survey said the quake struck at 6:30 a.m.
+(2230 GMT) about 20 kilometers (12 miles) from the village of Barca in eastern Mindanao island.

 Several people were asleep when the strong tremor shook them out of their beds.